JDRitenour/udacity-capstone-starbucks/README.md

 ### Conclusion

-In the end, we were able to pull out characteristics from these dataset to determine if a promotional offer is likely to sway a reward member into spending more than they typically do on average.
+In the end, we were able to pull out characteristics from these datasets to determine if a promotional offer is likely to sway a reward member into spending more than they typically do on average.
 Promotional offers are most effective on members who average spending less than $10 per transaction.

 Further enhancements to this analysis can be made in further research efforts.
 For example, further preprocessing of the data prior to building the model may be required to compensate for the overfitting seen in this experiment.
 Also, other models can be introduced to see if they perform better than the decision tree model used in this experiment.